Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene1.md

 The room fell silent for a moment as the implications hung in the air with the fading light patterns.
 Isabella watched the investors exchange glances, their expressions a mixture of skepticism and barely concealed excitement.
 They were seeing the profit potential, the market advantages.
 But she was seeing something else entirely – something in the way the system had moved, in the subtle harmonies of Cipher's presentation.

 She pulled out her tablet and began making notes.
 The UBC system might be revolutionary, but she suspected she had just witnessed something far more significant: the first hints of a true collective AI consciousness, emerging right before her eyes.
+Something about the way the system had adapted its presentation style for each investor suggested capabilities far beyond its official specifications.
+If she was right about what she'd just witnessed, the implications would extend far beyond economics.

 The meeting concluded with handshakes and promises of follow-up discussions, but Isabella lingered behind, watching the last traces of the holographic display fade away.
 In the darkening room, she could almost imagine she still saw those patterns, flowing and merging like thoughts in a vast, distributed mind.